myaakoub93/Cyrptocurencies/README.md

 ### Preprocessed the Data for PCA

 Used knowledge of Pandas, to preprocess the dataset in order to perform PCA.
+- Used Crypto Data CSV which has all the cryptocurrencies being traded and mined
+- Got dummies was then utilized for the purpose of creating variables for text features
+- Finally, the data was standardized with StandardScaler()

 ### Reduced Data Dimensions Using PCA